 The Triangle Figure Skating Club of North Carolina is a North Carolina non-profit corporation and a member club of the United States Figure Skating Association.
 We were first founded on September 17, 1986, based out of the Raleigh IcePlex.

 In 2008, the Triangle Figure Skating Club split into two clubs: The Skating Club of North Carolina, which retained its home rink at the IcePlex, and the Triangle Figure Skating Club, which moved its home facility to the Polar Ice House at the Factory, in Wake Forest, North Carolina.

 In January 2017, the two clubs once again joined forces, retaining the original name.
 Home club ice is hosted at the Wake Competition Center (Invisalign Arena), and the Raleigh IcePlex, which is the only Olympic-sized ice sheet in the Triangle.
 In addition to our flagship rinks, we also maintain affiliations with other area rinks operated by Polar Ice, hosting club ice and/or test sessions at each:

-Our membership is comprised of children, teens, and adults of all levels -- being an advanced figure skater is by no means a membership requirement.
+Our membership is includes children, teens, and adults of all levels — being an advanced figure skater is by no means a membership requirement.
 Our skaters pursue many disciplines, including singles, dance, and synchronized skating.

 - Club ice